Azure/terraform-azurerm-avm-res-recoveryservices-vault/examples/02-customer-managed-key/_header.md

-# Customer-Managed-Key example
+# Default example

-Example deploy Recovery services vault with customer managed key.
+* This deploys the module in its simplest form.